Rapid growth markets well-placed to weather economic storm

-London, 24 October 2011 – The dynamics of the global economy have changed with a new set of fast-growing markets challenging the position of the established advanced economies.
-The rapid growth markets are expected to grow collectively by 6.2% this year, almost four times more than the anemic growth expected in the Eurozone according to Ernst & Young’s new quarterly Rapid Growth Markets Forecast (RGMF) released today.
+Hong Kong, 24 October 2011 — The dynamics of the global economy have changed with a new set of fast-growing markets challenging the position of the established advanced economies.
+The rapid growth markets are expected to grow collectively by 6.2% this year and by 5.9% in 2012 according to Ernst & Young’s new quarterly Rapid Growth Markets Forecast (RGMF) released today.

 Growth potential of RGMs over the next decade